GTMStack

 Build a brand voice prompt library.
 Create a reference document with:

 Feed this reference into every AI interaction.
-The output won’t perfectly match your voice, but it will be 40-60% closer than generic AI output — which means less human revision time.
+The output won’t perfectly match your voice, but it will be 40-60% closer than generic AI output.
+That means less human revision time.

 Use existing content as templates.
 When generating a new piece, feed AI 2-3 published pieces in the same format as examples.
 “Write a blog post in the style and structure of these examples” produces better-matched output than “write a blog post in a professional, authoritative tone.”

 Iterate on prompts systematically.
 When you find a prompt that produces good output for a specific content type, save it.
 Build a prompt library organized by content type: blog post prompts, social post prompts, email prompts, product description prompts.
-Refine these prompts over time based on what works and what requires heavy editing.
+Refine these prompts over time based on what works.
+Our prompt engineering for GTM automation guide covers the principles, but the application to content is straightforward.

 The Cost Math